-BUCHAREST (Romania), July 4 (SeeNews) - Romania's central bank said on Wednesday it will keep its monetary policy rate at 2.50%.
+BUCHAREST (Romania), August 5 (SeeNews) - Romania's central bank said on Monday it has decided to keep its monetary policy rate unchanged at 2.50%.

-The central bank, BNR, also decided to leave unchanged the deposit facility rate at 1.50% per annum and the lending facility rate at 3.50% per annum, it said in a statement after a board meeting on monetary policy.
+The central bank, BNR, also decided to maintain the deposit facility rate at 1.50% per year and the lending facility rate at 3.50% per per, it said in a statement after a board meeting on monetary policy.

-BNR also decided to maintain the existing levels of minimum reserve requirement ratios on both leu- and foreign currency-denominated liabilities of banks.
+BNR also decided to maintain the existing ratios of minimum reserve requirements for both leu- and foreign currency-denominated liabilities of banks.

 The central bank last changed its key rate in May last year, increasing it to 2.50% from 2.25%, the third rate hike in 2018.

 Romania's consumer prices rose by 3.84% year-on-year in June, compared to a 4.1% growth recorded in the previous month, the national statistical office has said.

 In May, BNR raised its annual inflation forecast for 2019 to 4.2% from 3.0%, outside its target band of 1.5-3.5%.